GSA/digitalgov.gov/content/authors/ana-monroe/_index.md

 first_name: Ana
 last_name: Monroe
 # Keep it under 50 words and only one paragraph
-bio: Ana is lead design strategist in GSA’s Office of Customer Experience (CX) and team lead for the Enterprise Digital Experience (EDX) Team.
-She co-curates the CX Symposium series with Sheev Davé.
+bio: Ana is Service Design Program Manager in GSA’s Office of Customer Experience (CX) and team lead for the Enterprise Digital Experience (EDX) Team.
 She brings a highly collaborative approach to tackling wicked problems across organizations, with an emphasis on working across disparate datasets and data types.
 # e.g. U.S. General Services Administration